Common Server Issues and How to Fix Them

 The Problem:

 Servers are prime targets for cyberattacks, including DDoS attacks, malware infections, and unauthorized access.
-A compromised server can lead to data breaches and loss of customer trust.
+A compromised server can lead to data breaches, reputational damage, and legal consequences.

 How to Fix It:

-- Regular Updates: Keep your server’s operating system, software, and plugins up to date to patch vulnerabilities.
+- Keep Software Updated: Regularly update your server’s operating system, control panel, and applications to patch security vulnerabilities.

 The Problem: